Chart Color Schemes

 Earlwood features high concentrations of family households, with a lower-than-average median household size

-Family households account for 78.1% of all households, including 41.4% that are couples with children, 23.7% that are couples without children, and 11.9% that are single parent families.
-Non-family households make up the remaining 21.9%, with lone person households at 19.3% and group households comprising 2.6% of the total.
+Family households constitute 78.1% of all households, consisting of 41.4% couples with children, 23.7% couples without children, and 11.9% single parent families.
+Non-family households comprise the remaining 21.9%, with lone person households at 19.3% and group households making up 2.6% of the total.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households